lupyuen/lupyuen.github.io/src/marathon.md

 Yeah what if we jogged a little quicker?
 We might complete the __42 km Full Marathon__ in 6 hours...
 Mathemagically plausible!

-_Old man running his First Marathon?
+_Old Man running his First Marathon?
 Isn't that lethal?_

 This cranky uncle is _(nearly)_ aged 60.
 Our __Marathon Thingy__ has a real [__Risk of Death__](https://www.channelnewsasia.com/singapore/race-participant-dies-standard-chartered-singapore-marathon-2024-4780436) or [__Permanent Injury__](https://www.channelnewsasia.com/singapore/cyclist-jailed-collision-jogger-east-coast-park-5193576).